LoesssLR/Github-Commands-Workflows/README.md

 ## 🚀 Scenarios & Commands.

-### Steps to upload a Python file to GitHub for the first time (from the folder to upload using CMD):
+### Steps to upload a project to GitHub for the first time (from the folder to upload using CMD/PowerShell):

 ```bash
 git init
 git remote add origin _REPO_URL_
 git branch -m main
 git add .

 # (Optional if already configured):
 git config --global user.name "xxx"
 git config --global user.email "xxx@xxx.com"

 git commit -m "xxx"
 git push -u origin main
 ```

 ---

-### Steps to create a Pull Request on GitHub from the terminal (example using Python terminal or CMD):
+### Steps to create a Pull Request on GitHub from the terminal (example using VS Code terminal):

 ```bash
 # Verify that we are inside the folder: